ARM-software/bob-build/docs/module_types/common_module_properties.md

 ### **bob_module.ldlibs** (optional)
 Linker flags required to link to the necessary system libraries.
 Unlike `ldflags`, this is added to the _end_ of the linker command-line.
+These are propagated to the closest linking object when specified on static libraries.

 ----
 ### **bob_module.generated_headers** (optional)